 4 Surprising Things You Did Not Know About Bengal Cats

-This post is sponsored by PetSmart, and the BlogPaws Professional Pet Blogger Network.
-I am being compensated for helping spread the word about the launch of Natural Balance products at PetSmart, but Miss Millennia Magazine only shares information we feel is relevant to our readers.
+PetSmart and the BlogPaws Professional Pet Blogger Network sponsor this post.
+I am being compensated for helping spread the word about the launch of Natural Balance products at PetSmart.
+Still, Miss Millennia Magazine only shares information we feel is relevant to our readers.
 PetSmart is not responsible for the content of this article.

 About Bengal Cats

 Bengal cats are more than domestic versions of their larger jungle cousins.
 They have a variety of coat colors to choose from.
 It is important to remember that there are only three primary breed-accepted colors: Brown, Silver, and Snow.
-The coat patterns can be either spotted or marbled coat within each color category.
+The coat patterns can be either spotted or marbled coats within each color category.

-If you plan to breed cats, you may want to check Cat Fanciers’ Association (CFA).
+If you plan to breed cats, you may want to check the Cat Fanciers’ Association (CFA).
 It is one of the last organizations to accept Bengal cats into their registries and currently hosts the world’s largest database of pedigreed cats.

 1. They have a ton of energy